 Other features on the island are a quiet reading room, a wellness center where your avatar can exercise, and an herb garden where you can learn about the benefits of these helpful plants.

 Cape Able island within Second Life® is a haven for deaf, hard of hearing and people with disabilities.
-It is owned by Virtual Ability, Inc.
+A serene residential island, Cape Able houses a beautiful art gallery, which showcases exhibits of deaf and disabled artists from both real life and Second Life.

 Second Life®’s first Deaf Chat Coffee House can be found on Cape Able.
 It’s a relaxing place for anyone to meet with friends and join in some lively conversations.